ngardiner/gemini_mcp_firefox/README.md

 10. `background.js` receives any response from the native host and forwards it to `content_script.js`.
 11. `content_script.js` injects the response text into Gemini's input field and attempts to submit it.

-## Future Development

-*   **Integrate actual `fastmcp` library:** Replace the current mock `fastmcp` in `mcp_native_host.py` with the real library to enable communication with actual MCP-compliant tool servers.
-The Python script's role in performing the final parsing of XML from Gemini and then orchestrating `fastmcp` calls is now well-defined.
-*   The shift of detailed parsing and validation logic from `content_script.js` to `mcp_native_host.py` has simplified the extension and centralized complex processing in Python, addressing earlier concerns about JavaScript parsing robustness.
-*   Robust error handling and user feedback within the extension for errors originating from the native host or MCP servers.
-*   Refining DOM selectors for Gemini's chat input and send button for better reliability.
 ```